intrigus-lgtm/intrigus-lgtm.github.io/research/_posts/2025-05-07-realworld-ctf-2024-using-codeql-to-find-bugs-in-codeql.md

 codeql database analyze PATH_TO_DB PATH_TO_ql/java/ql/src/Security/CWE/CWE-611/XXE.ql --threat-model local --output=output.sarif --format=sarif-latest  --rerun
 ```

-The query will find only one result in the CodeQL source code:
-The `StAXXmlPopulator.java` file which is a false-positive, because all entities are only resolved to dummy values.
+The query will find only one result in the CodeQL source code: the `StAXXmlPopulator.java` file, which is a false-positive because all entities are only resolved to dummy values.

 So where is the XXE in the `StatisticsPersistence` class?